Moneyhub – In Brief

 Is Moneyhub any good?

 Moneyhub has entered a crowded money management app market, and does give good value, and potentially provides a more detailed analysis than some other comparable apps.
 The app does cost money, but the fee is quite low, so should be manageable, so it can compete agains the free budgeting apps.

 Moneyhub is backed by an impressive technological back end, and as such is able to give a seamless integration process, and an app that is clean and clear.
 They are a little less gamified than some other apps out there, so whether you like the front-end of the app or not is really down to your personal preference.

-For people who are keen on privacy, Moneyhub’s subscription fee allows them to operate without selling your data, unlike some other budgeting apps.
+For people who a keen on privacy, Moneyhub’s subscription fee allows them to operate without selling your data (unlike some other budgeting apps).
 The subscription fee is also a lot lower than some of the competitor paid apps.
 All-in-all, Moneyhub is definitely an option to consider in the world of budgeting apps.

 Articles on the wiseabout.money website may contain affiliate links.
 If you click these links, we may receive compensation.
 This has no impact on our editorial and any money earned helps us to continue to provide the useful information on our site.